navkar/Predictions/README.md

 * Possibility of Dollar losing the reserve currency status.
 * Dollar De-peg by other countries. (https://www.dollarcollapse.com/)
 * Birth of a new financial system (based on real assets or commodities (gold/silver/copper))
 * Significant decline of non-USD currencies.
-Eg 1 euro will be USD 0.80
+Eg 1€ will be USD 0.80

 #### Digital Currency - CBDC (Central Bank Digital Currency)